PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction: The PipeOptim Approach

 \section{The PipeOptim Approach}

-To simultaneously address the weight inconsistency and staleness issues incurred by the ``1F1B'' schedule, we propose an optimizer-dependent weight prediction strategy (also known as PipeOptim) that is constructed based on the update rule of the optimizer used to train the DNN model.
+To simultaneously address the weight inconsistency and staleness issues caused by the ``1F1B'' schedule, we propose an optimizer-dependent weight prediction strategy, referred to as PipeOptim.
+This strategy is constructed based on the update rule of the optimizer used to train the DNN model.

-As noted in Section~\ref{secsec:asypmp}, the ``1F1B'' schedule leads to all stages except the last stage 1) use inconsistent weights to do forward pass and backward propagation, and 2) apply the stale weights to compute the forward pass.
-The key insight of PipeOptim is that for any mini-batch with weights $\mathbf W_t$, this mini-batch uses the predicted weights $\hat{\mathbf W}_{t+s}$ to perform forward pass where $\hat{\mathbf W}_{t+s}$ refers to the approximation of the future weights used by the backward propagation, which is available after $s$ times of continuous weight updates.
-This can ensure that on any GPU, each mini-batch uses consistent weights to do forward and backward computations, and the staleness problem incurred by the ``1F1B'' schedule is naturally eliminated.
+As noted in Section~\ref{sec:challenge}, the ``1F1B'' schedule cause all stages, except the last, to 1) use inconsistent weights to do forward pass and backward propagation, and 2) apply stale weights for the forward pass.
+The key insight of PipeOptim is that for any mini-batch with weights $\mathbf W_t$, this mini-batch uses the predicted weights $\hat{\mathbf W}_{t+s}$ to perform forward pass, where $\hat{\mathbf W}_{t+s}$ represents the approximation of the future weights used by the backward propagation, which is available after $s$ times of continuous weight updates.
+This ensures that each mini-batch on any GPU approximately uses consistent weights for both forward and backward computations, effectively mitigating the staleness problem inherent in the ``1F1B'' schedule.